AryaGadekar/AryaGadekar/README.md

 I love solving problems that look confusing at first and turning them into something simple and clear.
 Give me unclear requirements, scattered data, and a tight deadline, and I will still find a way to make it work with coffee and a good playlist by my side.

-Outside work, I love travel, stories, discovering new things.
+Outside work, I love traveling, stories, and discovering new things.
 I love long bus rides to places I can’t pronounce, airports at odd hours, and fleeting conversations with strangers who leave a mark.
 Reading gives me what dashboards cannot: perspective, emotion, and a window into worlds I’ve never stepped into.
 I try to grow a little every day, not by chasing big milestones, but by enjoying the small moments along the way.

-I like working with people who are kind, driven and genuine.
+I like working with people who are kind, driven, and genuine.
 People who care about doing good work and don’t complicate life for no reason.

 That’s me.
 The rest is in my experience section if you’re still interested.